-Setting Up Your Trading Computer – Video Card Ports Explained
+Trading Computer Video Card Ports Explained

 There are so many connection types it can get very confusing quickly, don’t worry we feel your pain!
-By the end of this article we hope to shed some light on all the confusion.
+In this article we are going to cover the types of video card ports used to connect an array of monitors to a trading computer.
 Since we are a company that builds custom computers, there are many different video card configurations possible with brands, number of cards and models.
 So it’s our goal to familiarize you with all the different port types that might be on your system.
-There are really only 4 ports types currently worth mentioning that you will see on the back of your system, so that’s what we’ll cover in this article.
-The 4 port types are: VGA, DVI, HDMI and DisplayPort.

-Port Types:
+Port Types

 The computers we sell have dedicated video cards (cards we install in the system to output video).
 These cards will contain multiple “output connections”.
 These outputs (which we will soon describe in detail) send a signal to your monitor through a cable that is attached.
 The monitor accepts that signal through an “input connection” on the back of the monitor.
 The monitor will have one or more input connections to accept a signal, only one input can be utilized at any given time, when there are multiple connections on the monitor they are just giving you multiple options to use depending on your needs.
 We’re seeing more and more as time goes on monitor manufacturers are dropping the older analog VGA connection types, instead going with all digital inputs.